 Connect your iPhone to your computer with a USB cable and open Finder (Mac) or iTunes (Windows).
 Force restart your iPhone using the button sequence for your model, but keep holding the last button past the Apple logo until you see the recovery mode screen with a computer icon and cable.

 Your computer will display a prompt offering Update or Restore.
 Click Update first.
-This reinstalls iOS without erasing your data and takes about 15-30 minutes depending on your connection speed.
+This reinstalls iOS without erasing your data and takes about 15 to 30 minutes depending on your connection speed.

 If Update fails, repeat the process and choose Restore instead.
 This erases everything and installs a fresh copy of iOS.